 Speculators use futures to assume price risk for the potential to profit and have no price risk.

-“Locals” – (Guys at the Exchange trying to buy low/sell high) - ?
+“Locals” – (Guys at the Exchange trying to buy low/sell high) - ? (can we get this definition from Phillip?)

 Sub-Topic 6: Market Valuation